gatsbyjs/gatsby-starter-default/src/contents/evolution.md

 But reasons why this group exists pre-date its own existence, and this is important to understand because it shapes part of the way the rest of this document is framed.

 To understand the context fully, we need to go back to ~2014 when, at a public event, the CEO and COO of Viatec were asked “and what is Viatec doing about the women in tech problem in Victoria?” to which the COO replied “We analyzed the data and found there is no problem with women in tech in Victoria.” and the CEO replied “No comment.”
+This didn’t match up with the experiences of women I had connected to in the sector so far - we were experiencing pay gaps, being talked over in boardrooms, having our work discredited by our peers, and some were experiencing sexual harassment from their bosses.

 A small group of women started meeting, after a few months of talking (and a few bottles of wine) we recognized that these institutions are run by men of a different generation, with different priorities.
 It was looking pretty unlikely Viatec was going to provide the support we needed.
 Around that same time, this new Slack tool was becoming possible and with NO idea where it would go, thought it might be a good way to connect with other women in tech and - if nothing else - feel less alone.
 So we created a slack “workspace” called Tech Ladies for supporting women in tech in Victoria.
 Within a few weeks, word had spread and several hundred women had joined, and were starting to network to formally and informally support each other.

 We were a bit surprised a few months later when the email of a man - and not just any man, but the CEO of one of the most “prestigious” companies in town - requested to join.
 Not quite sure what to do, the broader group had a meeting to talk about it.
 Out of this, we recognized that while problems of sexism still existed in the industry we needed a safe space to connect just with each other - but that we would try to work with some of our male colleagues to start a gender-inclusive space that anyone could join.